A&M College of Medicine Cuts Fall Class Size in Wake of Proposed Cuts

 Before the grant funds can be disbursed, state law requires the applicants to verify that residency positions selected for funding have been filled.
 If the positions are not filled, the grant funds are forfeited and returned to the board for reallocation.

 The reallocations for grants to the 89 residency positions were distributed among nine urban geographic areas.
 The largest total reallocations were made to programs in Houston (36 percent) and Midland/Odessa (32 percent), as shown below:

 A total of 684 residency positions are approved for grant funding for the 2016-17 biennium, for a total of $49.3 million.

 This Month in Texas Medicine

-It's Academic is for physicians in academic settings.
-For more information about TMA’s efforts on behalf of medical education and academic physicians, visit the TMA Council on Medical Education’s Subcommittee for Academic Physicians page on the TMA website.
+It's Academic is designed for physicians in academic settings.
+For more information about TMA’s efforts on behalf of medical education and academic physicians, visit the TMA Council on Medical Education’s Subcommittee for Academic Physicians page and Advocacy page on the TMA website.

 Please share with your colleagues who are not TMA members and ask them to join.